 - Speak with your class(es) now about your plan to identify any issues that need to be resolved before any potential disruption.

 - Consider having your class test logging on to Zoom while in class so you can troubleshoot any issues.

 Here are some additional resources that you might find helpful to you as we deliver remote instruction:

-Marymount Manhattan College’s Learning Management System (LMS) is Blackboard Learn, which includes many features and capabilities that allow faculty to communicate and interact with students during any closure.
-Each semester, a Blackboard course shell is created for every course section, and faculty use and develop that shell as a resource to deliver course content and instruction.
-Depending on course pedagogy, the Blackboard Learn Platform should be the primary method faculty use to continue to deliver course instruction in the event of a disruption.
+Marymount Manhattan College’s Learning Management System (LMS) is Brightspace Learn, which includes many features and capabilities that allow faculty to communicate and interact with students during any closure.
+Each semester, a Brightspace course shell is created for every course section, and faculty use and develop that shell as a resource to deliver course content and instruction.
+Depending on course pedagogy, Brightspace should be the primary method faculty use to continue to deliver course instruction in the event of a disruption.
 Faculty who teach courses not considered appropriate for online instruction (lab, performance, production, or studio classes) will work with their Department Chairs to develop an instructional continuity plan.

 - Communicate with students either as a group or individually, via the course announcement and email functions;